Connor Wong Player Props: Red Sox vs. Marlins

-On Tuesday, Connor Wong (.286 slugging percentage in past 10 games, with no homers) and the Boston Red Sox play the Miami Marlins, whose starting pitcher will be Sandy Alcantara.
-First pitch is at 7:10 PM ET.
+Connor Wong -- with a slugging percentage of .229 in his past 10 games (including no homers) -- will be in action for the Boston Red Sox against the Miami Marlins, with Braxton Garrett on the mound, on June 28 at 7:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the White Sox.
+In his previous game he had a hitless showing (0-for-4) against the Marlins.

 Connor Wong Game Info & Props vs. the Marlins